mario-goulart/egg-layer/README.md

 * It completely ignore egg tests.

-* It hopefully supports both CHICKEN 4 and 5.
+* It supports only CHICKEN 5.

 * Due to the way `egg-layer` uses `chicken-install` (`cd egg-dir && chicken-install`), it ends up not using the